IEEE 802.1aq: Node information extensions

-Adjacency Information Extensions
+Adjacency information extensions

 The SPB Link Metric sub-TLV occurs within the Multi-Topology Intermediate System Neighbor TLV or within the Extended IS Reachability TLV.
-Where this sub-TLV is not present for an IS-IS adjacency, then that adjacency will not carry SPB traffic for the given topology instance.

-There are multiple ECT algorithms defined for SPB; however, for the future, additional algorithms may be defined; similarly the SPB Adjacency Opaque Equal Cost Tree Algorithm TLV also occurs within the Multi-Topology Intermediate System TLV or the Extended IS Reachability TLV.
+SPB Adjacency Opaque Equal Cost Tree Algorithm TLV also occurs within the Multi-Topology Intermediate System TLV or the Extended IS Reachability TLV.
+Where this sub-TLV is not present for an IS-IS adjacency, that adjacency will not carry SPB traffic for the given topology instance.

-Service Information Extensions
+Service information extensions

-The SPBM Service Identifier and Unicast Address TLV is used to introduce service group membership on the originating node and/or to advertise an additional B-MAC Unicast Address present on, or reachable by the node.
-The SPBV MAC Address TLV is the IS-IS sub-TLV used for advertisement of Group MAC Addresses in SPBV mode.
+The SPBM Service Identifier and Unicast Address TLV is used to introduce service group membership on the originating node or to advertise an additional B-MAC unicast address present on, or reachable by the node.
+The SPBV MAC Address TLV is the IS-IS sub-TLV used for advertisement of group MAC addresses in SPBV mode.

 Benefits

-Shortest Path Bridging - VID (SPBV) and Shortest Path Bridging - MAC (SPBM) are two operating modes of 802.1aq, and are described in more detail below.
+Shortest Path Bridging-VID (SPBV) and Shortest Path Bridging-MAC (SPBM) are two operating modes of 802.1aq.
 Both inherit key benefits of link state routing: